Causes of coughs in children and teenagers

 The doctor might take a swab of the back of your child’s nose if they think your child has whooping cough.

-If your child is five years or older, your GP might send your child to have some lung function tests if the GP suspects asthma.
-These tests measure how much and how fast your child can blow out.
+If your child is 5 years or older, your GP might send your child to have some lung function tests if the GP suspects asthma.
+These tests measure how much and how fast your child can breathe out.

 Treatment for cough